dxw/playbook/playbook.md

 enough, because they shouldn't have to.
 We built GovPress to meet this need, and it is now used by most of our clients.

-We build [websites](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/930612236449495), [campaign](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/691308552308120) and [blogging](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/355674790119695) platforms hosted on GovPress, configured to our client’s branding requirements.
+We offer [managed hosting and support](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/930612236449495) for WordPress websites, as well as [blogging](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/355674790119695) and [campaigns](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/691308552308120) platforms, through the GCloud framework, configured to our client's branding requirements, all on our GovPress hosting platform.

 You can read more about GovPress at [www.govpress.com](https://www.govpress.com).